 Heating jars in the water bath processor causes expansion of the food, and pressure within the jar.
 Air escapes from under the lid throughout the processing time.
-When the produce cools, a vacuum forms and the lid conracts, creating a hermetic (airtight) seal and preveting recontamination.
+When the produce cools, a vacuum forms and the lid conracts, creating a hermetic (airtight) seal and preventing re contamination.

 Boiling water bath: Any large, heavy pot can be used, as long as it is at least 3″ taller than your jars.
 A rack keeps the glass away from the direct heat of the pot, and can be helpful for removing the jars later, but isn’t critical.

-A folded tea towl can be used instead.
+A folded tea towel can be used instead.

-Jar lifters: specially shaped tongs which fit aroung the top of the jar.
+Jar lifters: specially shaped tongs which fit around the top of the jar.

 Pressure canner: specially equipped pot which features a pressure-regulating device and a locking lid.
 Opten available at smaller hardware stores and some specialty cookware shops.
 These differ from pressure cookers in both shap and manufacture (more precise regulator).
 A pressure canner MUST be used for ‘plain’ vegetables, meat, poultry or fish.

 Jars: Canning jars are designed to withstand the temperatures and pressures involved in home canning.
 Jars and rings may be reused, but ALWAYS USE NEW SEALS.
 The two-part sealer uses a soft compound in the lid which softens with heat and provides a cushion between the glass and the metal lid.

 For more info, check out www.homecanning.ca (Bernardin website, and the The Art and Science of Home Food Preservation @ 2006 Jarden Corporation.

 - 1 cup granulated sugar